taalch18/UX-Heuristics-AI/README.md

 # UX-Heuristics-AI
 AI-powered tool that evaluates UI screenshots using Nielsen’s UX heuristics via LLMs.
-# 🎨 AI UI Enhancer – UX Heuristics Evaluator 🤖
+# AI UI Enhancer – UX Heuristics Evaluator🎨

 An AI-powered tool that evaluates UI screenshots using **Nielsen’s 10 Usability Heuristics**, combining **OCR**, **Prompt Engineering**, and **LLMs**.
 Designed for UX designers, frontend developers, and tech enthusiasts exploring the potential of AI in usability evaluation.